Winair

 Winair (short for Windward Islands Airways International NV) is a government-owned Dutch regional airline based in Sint Maarten.
-Founded in 1961 by Georges Greaux and Hippolyte Ledee, It has a fleet of eight aircraft serving destinations mostly within the Leeward Islands group of the Lesser Antilles in the North East Caribbean.
+Founded in 1961 by Georges Greaux and Hippolyte Ledee, It has a fleet of nine aircraft serving destinations mostly within the Leeward Islands group of the Lesser Antilles in the North East Caribbean.
 It has its headquarters on the grounds of Princess Juliana International Airport.
 It is also the flag carrier airline of Sint Maarten.
 Since 1 March 2023, it has been a part of the Flying Blue frequent-flyer programme.

 History

 Windward Islands Airways was founded in 1961 by Georges Greaux with additional investments from Hipployte Ledee, Chester Wathey, Louis Richardson, and a handful of others.
-The airline required short takeoff and landing (STOL) aircraft to service certain airports, such as Juancho E. Yrausquin Airport on Saba, which has the shortest commercial runway in the world.
+The airline required short takeoff and landing (STOL) aircraft to serve certain airports, such as Juancho E. Yrausquin Airport on Saba, which has the shortest commercial runway in the world.
 The 1 December 1963, Windward Islands Airways timetable lists flights between St. Maarten and Saba operated with STOL-capable Dornier Do 28 aircraft.
 Winair began flying de Havilland Canada DHC-6 Twin Otters in January 1967.